 Artisan at artwork fabricator’s shop comparing ceramic tile color to original artwork scan for execution in hand-glazed, hand-cut ceramic mosaic.
 Photo: Mosaika Art & Design

-The two photos above show the assembly of thousands of ceramic tile pieces to match the artist’s original drawings at the fabricator’s shop.
+The assembly of thousands of ceramic tile pieces to match the artist’s original drawings at the fabricator’s shop.
 Photo: Mosaika Art & Design

 Detail of artwork partially translated into ceramic tiles with high resolution scan of original drawing visible underneath.
 Photo: Mosaika Art & Design